 Many years later I enjoyed watching Ice Hockey on a frozen lake in Ladakh.

-Homeless in Houston
+Homeless in Houston Anecdotes

 This is the funniest thing that happened to me.
 Few days before the project was to be over, lots of work, working almost around the clock and had no time.
 3 days before the deadline, 2 of us went to eat at ‘Olive Gardens’.
 But there was a 30 min waiting time, and at that point in time 30 mins was not the time that we could afford to waste.
 There were no empty chairs in the waiting area.
 So both of us opened our laptops, sat on the footpath near the parking, and started working.
-My colleague had to go to the rest room and hence there I was sitting with two bags and two laptops and apparently working on both.
+My colleague had to go to the restroom and hence there I was sitting with two bags and two laptops and apparently working on both.
 I could notice that people are looking weirdly at me.
-But I had so much stuff to finish that I hardly cared for what others thought.
+But I had so much stuff to finish that I hardly cared about what others thought.

-But one guy probably could not resist and walked up to me and with tons of pity in his eyes asked ‘Are you a homeless person with a laptop?’.
+But one guy probably could not resist and walk up to me and with tons of pity in his eyes asked ‘Are you a homeless person with a laptop?’.
 I looked up and instantly replied ‘I am a hungry person with a lot of work to finish’.
-He obviously was not expecting such an answer, or the answer was beyond his understanding..
+He obviously was not expecting such an answer, or the answer was beyond his understanding.
 He gave me ‘you are lost / crazy’ look and carried on.
-But I could not stop laughing and even now when I remember that incident I burst into laughing.
+But I could not stop laughing and even now when I remember that incident I burst into laughter.
 It has become one of my favorite anecdotes from Houston to tell.

 Fueling the Car

 Again a day (should I say night) before the project, all deliverables to be reviewed and submitted in the morning.
 Packing and leaving the place, car to be returned in the morning.
-We decide to fuel the car on our way back from dinner so that we save some time the next day.
+We decided to fuel the car on our way back from dinner so that we save some time the next day.
 In some confusion, we ended up putting diesel in a gas car.
 Thankfully we realized it before we could start the engine.
 Now both of us had no clue what happens if you put the wrong fuel in the car.
 Immediately one of us called up the car rental agency and the other one made 2 people search on Google on ‘what happens’.
 Within 10 mins we got the answer, ‘do not start the car’.

 Overall I think I enjoyed my stay at Houston, it was a good mix of work and play.
 Some fun and some learning.
 Learning to live with systems and teaching work around (Jugaad as we call them) to people when they get stuck with systemic situations.
-I wish I could share some of those anecdotes from Houston in public domain.
+I wish I could share some of those anecdotes in the public domain.